infochimps-labs/wukong/README.md

 end
 ```

-in this approach, no serialization will be done between processors.
+in this approach, no serialization will be done between processors,
+only at the beginning and end.

+(This is actually the implementation behind the serialization options
+themselves -- they dynamically prepend/append the appropriate
+deserializers/serializers.)

 ### General Purpose